defrule

 (rest keywords))))

-multi-keyword-search is the name of the function to be created (similar to a rule function). :test/multi-keyword-search is the predicate to be associated with this clause.
+is the predicate to be associated with this clause.
 Unlike the function name which needs to be unique, the predicate can be shared across clauses.
 Users will eventually query predicates, not clauses.
-The vector [keywords] contains the input arguments to the predicate, and [text] is the vector of output arguments.
-In either case you can have more than one argument.
-Following these headers are the body element of the clause.
+The vector [keywords]

 (-> multi-keyword-search meta :source-fact) => [:test/multi-keyword-search?
 2]

-Here, :test/multi-keyword-search? is a question, a fact containing the input arguments, preceded by a $unique$ parameter, which identifies a specific question (hence the arity 2).
+is a question, a fact containing the input arguments, preceded by a $unique$

-The answer is a derived fact of the form :predicate-keyword!:
+The answer is a derived fact of the form :predicate-keyword!

 (loop [rulefunc multi-keyword-search]